 One of the best ways to prevent a tick infestation in your home is to reduce the tick population by creating an unattractive environment.
 Best practices for creating this environment include:

 - Removing tick harborage areas

-- Detaching leaf litter and plant debris from landscaped areas
+- Detaching leaf litter and plant debris from landscaped areas and flower beds

 - Trimming tall grass and overhanging shrubs

 - Using wood-chip barriers

 Nymphal and adult ticks don’t just find their way onto your property via high grasses or overgrowth.
 They can come onto your property by hitching a ride on the backs of mice, deer, and other wildlife.
 Ticks become disease carriers when they feed upon some animals known as “reservoir hosts.”
 Mice, for example, are known carriers of Lyme disease.
 Deer are the primary hosts for deer ticks.
 By doing your best to keep these animals away from your home, you can prevent the spread of ticks to your property,